How To Take A TCM Approach to Palliative Care

 - Unexplained weight gain or weight loss

-“People who undergo surgery to remove a gastrointestinal tumour will experience issues like epigastric distention, stomach discomfort, nausea, vomiting, as well as intractable hiccups.
+According to Registered TCM Physician Chu I Ta, “People who undergo surgery to remove a gastrointestinal tumor will experience issues like epigastric distention, stomach discomfort, nausea, vomiting, as well as intractable hiccups.”

 For people with incurable, advanced-stage cancer or elderly people with poor body constitutions, TCM treatment can be useful for calming clinical symptoms and extending their lifespan.

-Ultimately, palliative care can potentially increase a person’s chances of achieving cancer remission.
+Ultimately, palliative care can potentially increase a person’s chances of achieving health remission.
 Do speak to a TCM practitioner if you wish to consider using acupuncture and herbal medication to support disease treatment.